-It is of prime importance that the highest quality seed be used.
-It costs more per pound, but generally less per lawn because fewer pounds are needed.
-It is unwise to risk the total lawn investment by use of inferior materials.
+The highest quality seed costs more per pound but generally less per lawn because fewer pounds are needed.
+Why risk the total lawn investment by use of inferior materials?

 The Lawn Grade

 The lawn is usually the dominant feature in the landscape picture.
 It sets off the house and enhances other landscape plantings.
 Walks, shrubs, flower beds and statuary are better placed at the perimeter of the lawn since clear areas create an illusion of spaciousness.